 Filipino Pork Menudo Recipe

 Frequently Asked Questions

-• Why are there raisins in a savory stew?
-The raisins add a subtle touch of sweetness that is classic in many Filipino dishes.
-This sweetness balances the salty soy sauce, tangy citrus, and savory tomato base, creating a more complex and balanced flavor profile.
+Why are there raisins in a savoury stew?
+Raisins add a subtle sweetness that is classic in many Filipino dishes.
+This balances the salty soy sauce and tangy citrus, creating a more rounded flavour.

+Filipino Pork Menudo Recipe